EmanueleCodes/3D-scan-final/app/exploding-input/PROPERTIES.md

-Exploding Input - Property Controls
+Exploding Tap - Property Controls

 Preview
-Shows or hides the particle animation while editing in Framer.
-Turn it off when you're positioning the component to save performance.
+When enabled, automatically spawns particles in the Framer canvas to preview the effect without user interaction.

 Mode
-Choose between Components mode (uses component instances as particles) or Images mode (uses uploaded images as particles).
+Sets the content type for particles: Components (uses component instances) or Images (uses image assets).

 Content
-Add component instances that will be used as particles when text is entered into the input field.
+Add component instances that will be used as particles when they spawn.
 Only visible in Components mode.

 Count
-Sets how many images to cycle through when using Images mode.
-Images 1-10 will appear based on this count.
+Sets how many different images will be used as particles.
 Only visible in Images mode.

 Image 1-10
-Upload images to use as particles.
-Each image will be randomly selected when particles spawn.
-Images appear based on the Count setting.
+Add images to use as particles.
+Each image slot appears based on the Count setting.
 Only visible in Images mode.

 Width
-Controls the width of particle images in pixels.
+Controls the width of image particles in pixels.
 Only visible in Images mode.

 Height
-Controls the height of particle images in pixels.
+Controls the height of image particles in pixels.
 Only visible in Images mode.

 Amount
-Sets how many particles spawn each time text is entered.
-Higher values create more particles at once.
+Sets how many particles spawn when you click or tap the component.

 Scale
+Controls the size of particles when they spawn.

+Scale
-Controls the base size of particles.
-Values below 1 make particles smaller, values above 1 make them larger.
+Sets the base size multiplier for all particles.
+Values below 1 make particles smaller, above 1 make them larger.

 Randomize
-When enabled, adds random variation to particle scale.
-Each particle will be slightly different in size.
+When enabled, allows particles to have varying sizes instead of a uniform scale.

 Variation
-Sets how much the scale can vary from the base value, as a percentage.
+Controls how much particle sizes can vary from the base scale, as a percentage.
 Only visible when Randomize is enabled.
-Higher values create more size variation between particles.

 Rotation
+Controls particle rotation behavior.

+Rotation
 Sets the initial rotation angle of particles in degrees.
-Positive values rotate clockwise, negative values rotate counterclockwise.

 Animate
-When enabled, particles will rotate continuously during their animation.
-The rotation will be randomized for each particle.
+When enabled, particles will rotate as they move.
+Without animation, particles maintain their initial rotation.

 Direction
-Controls which direction particles fly when they spawn.
-Horizontal controls left/right movement, Vertical controls up/down movement.
-Center options result in no movement in that axis.
+Controls which direction particles fly when spawned.

+Horizontal
+Sets the horizontal launch direction: left (←), center (•), or right (→).

+Vertical
+Sets the vertical launch direction: top (↑), center (•), or bottom (↓).

+Speed
+Controls how fast particles move after spawning.
+Higher values create faster movement.

+Randomness
+Controls how much random variation is added to particle trajectories.
+Higher values create more chaotic, spread-out patterns.

 Gravity
-Controls how strongly particles are pulled down (positive values) or up (negative values).
-At 0, particles move in a straight line.
-Higher absolute values create stronger gravitational pull.
+Controls the gravitational force affecting particles.
+Positive values pull particles down, negative values pull them up.
+At 0, particles move in straight lines.

 Duration
-Sets how long particles remain visible before fading out, in seconds.
-Longer durations allow particles to travel further before disappearing.
+Sets how long particles remain visible before fading out, measured in seconds.
+More components at [Framer University](https://frameruni.link/cc).